etwolf7/Springboard/Capstone 2_Heart Failure/README.md

 **License:**

-This project is licensed under the Database: Open Database, Contents: © Original Authors, allowing for open collaboration and contributions.
+This project is licensed under the Open Data Commons Open Database License (ODbL) v1.0, allowing for open collaboration and contributions.

 **Acknowledgments:**